ibm-cloud-architecture/refarch-jee-customerorder/end-to-end-tutorial-1.md

 ![LDAP_TestConn](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/LDAP_Images/LDAP_TestConn.png)

+8. Click **OK** to confirm the settings.

-8. Click on the **Test connection** button at the top to make sure your standalone LDAP server is reachable by your WebSphere Application Server.
+9. Click on the **Test connection** button at the top to make sure your standalone LDAP server is reachable by your WebSphere Application Server.

-9. Go to the Additional Properties at the bottom of the page and click on **Advanced Lightweight Directory Access Protocol (LDAP) user registry settings**
+10. Go to the Additional Properties at the bottom of the page and click on **Advanced Lightweight Directory Access Protocol (LDAP) user registry settings**

 ![LDAP Advanced](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/LDAP_Images/LDAP_Adv.png)

-10. Set the User filter and group filter.
+11. Set the User filter and group filter.

     **User filter: (&(uid=%v)(objectclass=inetorgperson))**